mnikander/langium_calculator/README.md

 ```

 To get executable code, the AST must be translated into a language which we can execute.
-The code for the generator can be found in _src/cli/generator.ts_.
+The hand-written code generator can be found in _src/cli/generator.ts_.
-It takes an AST for any document which can be written in this calculator language and converts (transpiles) it to C++ code.
+It takes any 'calculator AST' and converts (transpiles) it to the corresponding C++ code.

 **The generated C++ code:**